Aimi Hamraie

 How I work

 My research process derives from disability experience and neurodivergence.
 My attention is distributed and itenerant.
 I work on multiple projects simultaneously.
 I begin with large databases, unsorted archival collections, wide-ranging conversations, and years of inquiry.
 From there, I map connections and tell stories.
 If you ever made a clothes-hanger mobile in elementary school for a book report, you may have a sense of how this works.
 But text is linear and the way we tell stories is often confined by this format, so design is also an important part of my research process.
 Making things helps me understand how our collective knowledge claims shape material realities.
 A lot of my design practice, which you can read about on the Critical Design Lab website, involves replicating and adapting existing protocols in pursuit of disability design justice.
 You can learn more about how I came to these methods, and how I think about them in relation to justice, on the Who Taught Me page.
-I play with socio-spatial practice as it intersects the environmental humanities with colleagues in Office Ecologies

 TEACHING